 - A white spot of infection may be visible on the black part of the eye along with other symptoms

 How is Corneal ulcer treated ?

-The treatment of Corneal ulcer is administered by a Cornea Specialist who is an eye surgeon specialising in the diseases of the Cornea.
-The mainstay of treating a corneal ulcer is prescribing the correct medicine for a particular infecting germs or microbes instead of starting a mixed bag of medicines.
+The treatment of Corneal ulcer at CORNEA TREATMENT IN MUMBAI is administered by a Cornea Specialist who is an eye surgeon specialising in the diseases of the Cornea.
+The mainstay of treating a corneal ulcer at CORNEA TREATMENT IN MUMBAI is prescribing the correct medicine for a particular infecting germs or microbes instead of starting a mixed bag of medicines.

 Cornea specialists at Laxmi Eye Hospital are trained in techniques of identifying these germs.
 The in house microbiology setup at Laxmi Eye Hospital, backed by the expertise of our Cornea Specialists ensures that these germs can be promptly identified and optimum treatment can be initiated without having to wait for an external laboratory report.

 Advanced and complicated Corneal ulcers may require complex surgical procedures for their treatment.
 Cornea specialists at Laxmi Eye Hospital, are also trained and experienced in managing such difficult cases.
 We are well recognized for cornea treatment in Mumbai.